3 Warning Signs to Avert Go-to-Market Misfires in 2021

 Well, you’re not alone.
 We’ve seen these three issues occurring not just in 2020 but throughout our history starting in 2008 when we founded Aventi, and throughout our 700+ engagements with over 100 blue chip and pre-IPO technology firms.

-Why are these 3 misfires more acute now than ever?
+Why are these 3 go-to-market misfires more acute now than ever?

 - Economic slowdown: Two-thirds of CMOs were transforming their go-to-market (GTM) models in 2020 in light of the pandemic and corresponding economic slowdown.
 Source: June 2020 CMO Survey